toitlang/toit/README.md

 For builds targeting ESP32 hardware additional requirements might be in effect depending on the build host's architecture, see paragraph [ESP32 tools](#esp32-tools).

-For builds targeting RISC-V, ARM32, or ARM64 hardware, see the [Other Platforms README](README_OTHERPLATFORMS.md).
+For builds targeting RISC-V, ARM32, or ARM64 hardware, see the [Other platforms README](README_OTHERPLATFORMS.md).

 ### ESP-IDF